SMAR7962/Gateway/README.md

 **Lock Mechanism/CAD** contains all of the 3D printed parts, box dimensions, and assembly diagrams for the Lock Components

 **Gateway_Circuit_Diagram** contains image containing the Gateway circuitry across both the lock and light components

+**Gateway_Phone_App** contains the download link the the phone app compatible with with Gateway System via bluetooth

 **Gateway_Flowchart** contains the coding pathing outline for how the sytem communicates with both itself, and the phone application